Thewessen/hello-world/README.md

 # Hello-world
-Testrepository with all unused code and great ideas
+Dumpster repository for unused code, small scripts and great ideas.

-My name is Samuel Thewessen.
-I'm a teacher in mathematics and calculation skills.
-My goal on github is collaberatly making a website for supporting lessons in mathematics and calculation skills.
-The website must contain lots of exercises, vids and explanations.
+This repository is my first Github repository.
+I will use it for small, completed or uncompleted, scripts that don't fit in some other repository.

-Im new to coding.
-And this repository is my first repository at github.
-In this repository ill store all great idea's and things if learned during the road of creating a website.
-Some of these idea's are directly related of creating an exercise containing website.
-Others are just great fun.
+Every completed script has it's own README.md file.
+Any new idea, comment or suggestions to the scripts in this repository are more then welcome.
+Most of them are in languages I've never programmed in.
+All advise is apperciated.

 Thanks to all people that share my passion and are willing to collaberate.
 And to all people who's work inspired me.